A classic chicken dish, with a creamy wine and mushroom sauce, this Coq au Riesling is easy and delicious, but also perfect for a special dinner.

 You can use an oven-proof skillet for the oven part or transfer it all to another oven-safe dish.
 Just make sure that the dish is large enough so that the sauce doesn’t rise so high that it covers the top/skin of the chicken.
 That way the lovely, crisp chicken skin will stay crisp.

-Serve this chicken with creamy mashed potatoes or rice and a veg or salad.
+Serve this chicken with creamy mashed potatoes or rice and a green vegetable or salad.

-A classic chicken dish, with a creamy wine and mushroom sauce.
+A classic chicken dish, with bone-in chicken cooked a creamy wine and mushroom sauce.
+A special dinner that's also easy to make!

 Yield: 2 servings